davedoesdev/dxf/README.md

     > Print the names of all the repositories in the registry.
 Not all versions
     > of the registry support this.

+## Certificates

+If your registry uses SSL with a self-issued certificate, you'll need to supply `dxf` with a set of trusted certificate authorities.

+Set the `REQUESTS_CA_BUNDLE` environment variable to the path of a PEM file containing the trusted certificate authorities certificates.

+Both the module and command-line tool support `REQUESTS_CA_BUNDLE`.

 ## Authentication tokens

 `dxf` automatically obtains Docker registry authentication tokens using your